grunwaldlab/poppr-shiny/README.md

 Poppr-shiny
 ===========

-This site provides elements of a shiny app for population genetics in R based on the *poppr* R package.
+This site provides elements of a shiny app for population genetics in R based on the *poppr* R package and related packages.

 **NOTE:** This app is not currenlty functional and is in development.